lcgreenwald/pi-scripts/README.md

 	Ham Radio Apps:
 	cqrprop - Propagation prediction.
 	JS8map - Map to show location of JS8Call contacts.
-  PythonGPS - Use Python to show the grid square in conky
+  PythonGPS - Use Python to show the grid square in Conky

 Run the following commands